iotaledger/iota/docs/examples/move/nft_marketplace/README.md

 # Marketplace Guide

-The `nft_marketplace.move` module provides a straightforward implementation of a marketplace extension.
+The `marketplace_extension.move` module provides a straightforward implementation of a marketplace extension.
 To utilize it, follow the steps outlined below.
 The `item_for_market.move` contains mocked item data for use within the marketplace.
 The `rental_extension.move` is an extension adds functionality to enable item rentals.